JordanMajd/org-pr-stats/README.md

 [![Build Status](https://travis-ci.org/JordanMajd/org-pr-stats.svg?branch=master)](https://travis-ci.org/JordanMajd/org-pr-stats)

-Org PR Stats is an node app to query the GitHub API for pull request stats on a given organization.
+Org PR Stats is an node app to query the [GitHub API][gh] for pull request stats on a given organization.
 It was created as a solution to a take home interview question.

 ## Getting started